The 55 worst things Trump did during his presidency

 5. When he approved a devastating oil pipeline through Native land

-One of the very first things Trump did on ascending to office was revive the plans for a huge oil pipeline that had been rejected by Barack Obama.
+One of the very first things Trump did on ascending to office, was revive plans for a huge oil pipeline that had been rejected by Barack Obama.

 Despite Obama deciding that the pipeline was not only environmentally unsound, it would also not deliver on promises such as lowering petrol prices, Trump merrily fired out an executive order in January 2017, signing off on the Keystone XL pipeline which would “ pump some of Canada’s most dangerous oil products over nearly 1,200 miles of US land and Indigenous territories largely for export to other countries”.